danielrriggs/danielrriggs.github.io/content/ADHD and Addictions.md

 An [[ADHD]] brain has altered circuits which makes the it more vulnerable to the mechanisms of [[addiction]].
 - Altered reinforcement circuitry.
 Pleasurable activities can be more rewarding.
 - Impaired Cost Analysis.
-Due to difficulty delaying gratification, it's easier for someone with [[ADHD]] to no see the cost of engaging in a behavior and only see its' benefit.
+Due to difficulty delaying gratification, it's easier for someone with [[ADHD]] to not see the cost of engaging in a behavior and only see its' benefit.
 - Emotional Dysregulation
 	- Our [[Amygdala]] & [[Limbic system]] produce negative emotion.
 Our [[Frontal lobes|Frontal lobe]] kick in to turn them down / off.
 The [[ADHD]] brain has a weaker connection between the [[Frontal lobes|Frontal lobe]] & [[Amygdala]] / [[Limbic system]] (making the [[ADHD]] brain worse at regulating negative emotions).
 There are even some hypotheses that there's a subtype of [[ADD]] that actually is specifically emotional dysregulation.